confluentinc/commercial-se/README.md

 realtime bus data from denver transit authority -> springboot -> Confluent Cloud -> S3

-•Springboot app scrapes realtime bus location data from denver transit authority •app produces to topic
+•Springboot app scrapes realtime bus location data from denver transit authority

+•app produces to topic

 •fully managed S3 connector writes out to S3 bucket

 # Prerequisites to run demo
 •IntelliJ

 •S3 connector

 •S3 bucket

 •Confluent Cloud account

-•Confluent Cloud connection details (api keys for schema registry, your cluster, see the "application.properties" file for what you need to configure from your Confluent Cloud account)
+•Confluent Cloud connection details (api keys for schema registry, your cluster, see the "application.properties" within rtd-feed/src/main/resources/application.properties for what you need to configure from your Confluent Cloud account)

 # RTD Bus Feed
 The __rtd-feed__ module publishes the latest Denver RTD bus positions, every 30 seconds, to the `rtd-bus-position` Kafka topic.
 This is telemetry data from buses.
 The regional transport district (RTD) publishes data as a Protobuf file, which we scrape from here: https://www.rtd-denver.com/business-center/open-data/gtfs-developer-guide#gtfs-realtime-feeds.